Quesovamos2662/WRO2026_FE_Go-Cheese/t-photos/README.md

   </strong>
 </p>

-Different parts of the project required different responsibilities, but decisions were connected.

-For example:

-- a mechanical change could affect steering,
-- steering changes could affect software tuning,
-- software changes could require new testing,
-- and every major change needed to be documented.

-This made communication between both team members an important part of the project.
+The team photographs connect that engineering process to the people responsible for it.

+They show that the final robot is not only the result of hardware and code, but also communication, persistence, experimentation, and teamwork.

 ---

-## ❀ Human Side of the Project ────୨ৎ────────୨ৎ────
+## ❀ Human Side of Go!Cheese ────୨ৎ────────୨ৎ────

-WRO Future Engineers is not only about the final robot.
+WRO Future Engineers is ultimately an engineering challenge, but the process of developing Cheese also involved:

-For Go!Cheese, the project also involved:

 - learning from failed tests,
-- solving unexpected problems,
-- rebuilding systems,
+- rebuilding systems that did not work,
+- debugging software,
+- making mechanical changes,
 - working under time pressure,
-- improving communication,
-- and documenting how Cheese changed over time.
+- documenting many iterations,

-The images in this folder help preserve that part of the project.

----

-## ✦ Final Note ─── ⋆⋅☆⋅⋆ ───

-The `t-photos/` folder represents the people behind Cheese.

-The robot may be the center of the technical documentation, but every system on Cheese exists because someone designed it, tested it, adjusted it, or documented it.
+- and celebrating when an improvement finally worked.

+That process is part of the story of Cheese.

 <p align="center">
   <strong>
     Same Team.
 Same Cheese.
 Bigger Ideas.
   </strong>
 </p>

+---

+## ✦ Final Note ─── ⋆⋅☆⋅⋆ ───

+The `t-photos/` folder documents the people behind the robot.

+The rest of this repository explains **how Cheese works**.

+These photographs show **who made it work**.

 <p align="center">
   ✦ ─── ⋆⋅☆⋅⋆ ─── (❁´◡`❁) ─── ⋆⋅☆⋅⋆ ─── ✦